Barnes & Noble vs RedShelf | Comparably

 Compensation Culture Ratings vs RedShelf

 Barnes & Noble rates % lower than RedShelf on Compensation Culture Ratings vs RedShelf Ratings based on looking at 667 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Why do you feel undervalued and what would make you feel better about your compensation?".
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Are you satisfied with your Benefits?".

 • Barnes & Noble53